 Cooper's Indian Brigades cross the Arkansas River at Webber Falls on July 21st, 1863 and were joined the next day by Steele and Cabell's troops.
 Steele reorganized his troops in 2 divisions, each of them commanded by Generals Cabell and Cooper, and started his newly named "Army of Indian Territory", 7700 strong on july 26th 1863 by the end of the morning.

-Blunt, fully aware of Steele's maneuver, decides to go and meet Steele, taking positions along the Bayou Maynard River, a small tributary of the Arkansas River.
+Blunt, fully aware of Steele's maneuver, decides to go and meet Steele and on the morning of July 25th, both army encounter in the Sand Hills.

 Service gratuit et accessible à tous